jdart/Spex/README.md

 `$spex->addStyle('lib/main.less', $config->urls->siteModules.'Spex/'));`

-### setProductionMode

-Spex gives you two modes of operation, production and development (not production).
-Assets are concatenated and minified when in production mode, when not in production mode they are served as-is.

-You can set production mode explicitly, like the below, or you can let Spex guess which mode to use based on whether the httpHost uses a top level domain of .dev or not.

-`$spex->setProductionMode(true);`

 ### addTemplateVar

 The template management of Spex means setting a variable in your template doesn't mean it will be available globally.
 Rather than setting global variables use this function to make a variable available in templates: